Home

 P0118 Causes

-Here are some of the possible reasons for your PCM activating the engine light and registering code P0118:
+Here are some reasons for your PCM activating the engine light and registering code P0118

 • Rusted or dirty engine coolant